A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Nahm pole boundary condition

 The definition of full ellipticity as iie operator then involves three properties.
-The first property is invertibility of the "iie symbol", which is a suitable analogue of the principal symbol of $\HW[v]$, while the second and third property are about the iterative invertibility of certain model operators, called "normal operators", at points on strata of depth 1 and depth 2, respectively.
+The first property is invertibility of the ``iie symbol'', which is a suitable analogue of the principal symbol of~$\HW[v]$, while the second and third property are about the iterative invertibility of certain model operators, called ``normal operators'', at points on strata of depth 1 and depth 2, respectively.

-To determine the iie symbol, one considers the non-singular operator $R\cos\psi L$ and replaces derivatives by covectors according to a rule that takes into account the depth of the associated stratum.
-In the specific case above, one replaces $R\cos\psi \del_s$ and $R\cos\psi \del_t$ by $-i \xi_1$ and $-i\xi_2$, respectively, while $\cos\psi \del_\psi$ and $\cos\psi \del_\vartheta$ are similarly replaced by $-i\xi_3$ and $-i\xi_4$, and subleading orders of differentiation (here $L_0$ of order 0) are discarded.
-Invertibility of the iie symbol of the Haydys-Witten equations immediately carries over from the same result for the Kapustin-Witten equations.
+To determine the iie symbol, one considers the non-singular operator $R\cos\psi L$ and replaces derivatives by vectors according to a rule that takes into account the depth of the associated stratum.
+In the specific case above, one replaces $R\cos\psi \del_s$ and $R\cos\psi \del_t$ by $-{\rm i} \xi_1$ and $-{\rm i}\xi_2$, respectively, while $\cos\psi \del_\psi$ and $\cos\psi \del_\vartheta$ are similarly replaced by $-{\rm i}\xi_3$ and $-{\rm i}\xi_4$, and subleading orders of differentiation (here $L_0$ of order 0) are discarded.
+Invertibility of the iie symbol of the Haydys--Witten equations immediately carries over from the same result for the Kapustin--Witten equations.

 The two relevant normal operators are determined as follows.
-A tubular neighborhood in $M^5$ of either of the two strata $S=\del M^5 \setminus \Sigma_K$ or $S=\Sigma_K$ is diffeomorphic to a bundle of cones $C(Z)$, where $Z$ is either a point or the hemisphere $H^2$, respectively.
-For any $p\in S$ the normal operator $N_p(L)$ is defined as the scale- and translation-invariant operator on $T_p S \times C(Z)$, that is induced by freezing the coefficient functions $L_i$ to their values at the point $p$.
-In general, the properties of $N_p(L)$ may depend on $p \in S$ as a parameter, but this is fortunately not the case in our situation.
+A tubular neighborhood in~$M^5$ of either of the two strata $S=\del M^5 \setminus \Sigma_K$ or $S=\Sigma_K$ is diffeomorphic to a bundle of cones~$C(Z)$, where $Z$ is either a point or the hemisphere $H^2$, respectively.
+For any $p\in S$, the normal operator~$N_p(L)$ is defined as the scale- and translation-invariant operator on $T_p S \times C(Z)$, that is induced by freezing the coefficient functions $L_i$ to their values at the point $p$.
+In general, the properties of~$N_p(L)$ may depend on $p \in S$ as a parameter, but this is fortunately not the case in our situation.